rsdoiel/antenna/science_and_technology.md

 date: 2024-11-13, updated: 2024-11-13, from: The Register (UK I.T.
 News)

-<h4>Jack Teixeira, 22, talked of &#39;culling the weak minded&#39; – hmm!</h4> <p>A former Air National Guard member who stole classified American military secrets, and showed them to his gaming buddies on Discord, has been sentenced to 15 years in prison.…</p>
+<h4>22-year-old talked of &#39;culling the weak minded&#39; – hmm!</h4> <p>A former Air National Guard member who stole classified American military secrets, and showed them to his gaming buddies on Discord, has been sentenced to 15 years in prison.…</p>

 <br>